openlibraryenvironment/reshare-analytics/sql/report_queries/requesting_turnaround/README.md

 - Time to receipt: time between material shipment and material receipt
 - Time total: time between request creation and material receipt

+All times are formatted as: D days, HH:MM:SS.sssssss

 NOTE: The data are broken up across multiple SQL files; 7 reports can be generated.

 **Report 1: Average and Median Time to Shipment**